 Check the Formatting

-- Subheadings are formatted with the proper heading hierarchy (starting with Heading 2).
+- Format with the proper heading hierarchy, starting with Heading 2.

-- All extra line breaks are removed (including at the end of the content).
+- Remove all line breaks, including at the end of the content.

 Check the Mechanics

-Make sure your content adheres to basic, general mechanics and English rules.
-Be mindful of the concepts that are frequently misused, including:
+Make sure your content adheres to basic writing mechanics and English rules, including:

 - Modify phrases properly to refer back to the word they define.